bidodev/mern-fresh-veggies/README.md

 1. Create an account:

-- create a Profile: photos, biography, information about his farm etc..
+- Create a Profile: photos, biography, information about his farm etc..
-- create a Stock: add new item or remove the sold one
+- Create a Stock: add new item or remove the sold one
-- track orders: dispatch or talk with the clients
+- Track Orders: dispatch or talk with the clients

 #### User: